sage-code/maj/alphabet.md

 **Trilled J**

 Letter "J", "j" is trilled.
 That means your tongue will vibrate.
 To pronounce this sound you must press the tip of your tongue in the roof top and produce a voiced "sh".
 The best symbol for this sound is "ʒ".

 **Whistled C**

 Letter "C", "c" is whistled when followed by a vowel.
 To pronounce this sound you must press the middle of your tongue on the roof top and produce a fricative "ch".
 The best symbol for this sound is "t͡ʃ"

-**Trilled G**

-Leter "G", "g" is trilled when followed by a vowel.
-To pronounce this sound you must press the middle of your tongue on the roof top and produce a fricative voiced "dje".
-The best symbol for this sound is "d͡ʒ"

 **Fricative Q**